linux-training-group-1/asset-registry/README.md

 ## Build the docker image
-To check if the docker image is wroking after changing the Dockerfile<br>
+To check if the docker image is working after changing the Dockerfile<br>
 Build the docker image<br>
 ```docker build -t asset-app .```<br>
 Start the docker image<br>